-Figure 7: Optimal Power-to-Gas capacity size.
+Figure 7 Optimal Power-to-Gas Capacity Size [Color figure can be viewed at wileyonlinelibrary.com]

-4.4 Prospects for Synergistic Investment Value
+4.4.
+Prospects for Synergistic Investment Value

-The preceding numerical findings provide a snapshot of the economics of wind energy combined with PtG based on recent data points.
+The preceding numerical findings assess the economics of wind energy combined with PtG on the basis of recent data.
 Going forward, multiple trends appear to be underway that suggest further improvements in the economics of such vertically integrated energy systems.
-In this subsection, we integrate these trends to identify a trajectory of break-even prices for hydrogen in future years.
+In this subsection, we incorporate the magnitude of these trends to track changes in the break-even prices for hydrogen in future years.
 The break-even hydrogen prices for a vertically integrated system reported in Figure 6 are the starting points of this trajectory.